Hollywood Park Racetrack: War closure and rebuilding

 Hollywood Park closed from 1942 to 1944 due to World War II, where it was used as a storage facility for North American Aviation.
 In 1944, the California Horse Racing Board permitted Hollywood Park to hold a new charitable season.
 The board approved an “extensive war relief program” for both 1944 and 1945 and Hollywood Park raised more than $1 million for charities and schools.
 In 1949, shortly after $1 million in upgrades were made, the grandstand and clubhouse were destroyed by fire.
 The rebuilt facility reopened in 1950.
 Both Thoroughbred racing and harness racing took place at the venue.

 Marje Everett, who sold Arlington Park to Gulf & Western in 1968, became part-owner of Hollywood Park.

 Everett became director in 1972 and CEO in 1985.
-Circa 1979, the Los Angeles Times said Hollywood Park was “one of the West Coast’s largest and most popular racetracks.”
+Circa 1979, the Los Angeles Times said Hollywood Park was "one of the West Coast’s largest and most popular racetracks."
 Thoroughbred racing took place until July (post time 2 p.m, Wednesday through Sunday), harness racing began in late August.

 In 1984, the racetrack was extended from 1 mi around to 1+1/8 mi around prior to the first Breeders’ Cup race.

 By the late 1980s the racetrack Hollywood Park, though frequented by celebrities, was near the point of bankruptcy.
-As of 1989, a group of investors was working to buy Los Alamitos Racetrack in California for $68 million.
+In 1989, a group of investors was working to buy Los Alamitos Racetrack in California for $68 million.
 Los Alamitos, owned by Hollywood Park, was still under its original ownership as of 1991, though a significant portion of the stock had been bought by external investors.
 RD Hubbard became CEO of Hollywood Park in April 1991, after having purchased a portion of the company's stock in late 1990.
 He was assisted in the ouster of Marje Everett by company shareholder Tom Gamel and sports businessman Harry Ornest.
 In 1991, $20 million was spent improving the racetrack.
 That year the park earned its first profit in five years, and despite rioting in nearby Los Angeles in 1992, annual profits that year increased to $5.4 million.
 By 1993, the Los Angeles Times wrote that "shareholders at Hollywood Park... are enjoying substantial investment gains."
 A card club casino was added to the complex in 1994, as Hollywood Park underwent a $100 million expansion into Hollywood Park Casino, which opened in the summer of 1994.
 Also in 1994, Hollywood Park Inc. purchased the Arizona-based Turf Paradise Race Track for $34 million in stock.